tuck1s/sparkySendEml/README.md

   -i INFILE, --infile INFILE
                         File containing RFC822 formatted content including subject, from, to, and MIME parts.
 If omitted, will read from stdin
   --json_out            Write the transmission API JSON on stdout instead of sending.
+  --mime_out            Write an indented summary of the MIME parts on stdout instead of sending.

 SparkPost Transmission API attributes:
   --campaign_id CAMPAIGN_ID